Tjabalooo/Snippets/README.md

 # Snippets

 This is Tjabalooo's collection of reusable code.
-If you find it here it is written by me.

 ### Content